RusticBard/Skeuowaita/README.md

 # Neuwaita
-A neumorphic take on adwaita theme
+A neumorphic take on the Adwaita theme

 ![icons showcase][showcase]